wagerc97/cc-physics/pendulum/README.md

 # Pendulum
-__In this computer experiment this point is a harmonically driven pivot.
+__In this computer experiment a harmonically driven pendulum was simulated.
 Thus, both the bob and the pivot exhibit oscillatory motion.
 A simulation of their behavior was studied and visualized in a Python implementation.
 The written report covers results, interpretation and illustrations.__